Heterotermes ceylonicus

-Heterotermes ceylonicus is a species of subterranean termite of the family Rhinotermitidae.
+Heterotermes ceylonicus is a species of subterranean termite of the family Heterotermitidae.
 It is native to India and Sri Lanka.
 It is a wood destroying termites, which damage to logs, wooden structures of both natural and man-made such as tree stumps of Gravellia and Hevea brasiliensis, and tea plantations.
 It can be also found in mounds of Hypotermes obscuriceps.